Monroe County Building Healthy Communities Coalition

 In 2018, Monroe County Building Healthy Community Coalition was proud to designate 29 Monroe County Schools as official Monroe County Healthy Schools.
 Congratulations to the following schools for taking charge of the health of their students and increasing positive health outcomes and behaviors!

 Golden Apple Schools— Custer Elementary 1 and 2, Bedford Junior High, Douglas Road Elementary, Dundee Elementary & Middle School, Ida Elementary, Middle & High School, Manor Elementary, Mason Central Elementary, Meadow Montessori, Monroe County Youth Center, North Elementary, Orchard Center High School, Ritter Elementary, St. Charles Borromeo Catholic Academy, St. Joseph Catholic School (Erie), St. Patrick Catholic School, St. John the Baptist Elementary, St. Mary Middle School Campus, St. Michael the Archangel Early Elementary, Sodt Elementary, Sterling Elementary, Summerfield Elementary, Junior & Senior High, Triumph Academy and Waterloo Elementary

 All schools were presented with a banner and an award certificate at the Earth Day Expo on April 14th at Monroe County Community College.

-For a list of healthy resources available to schools in Monroe County, click here.
+For a list of healthy resources available to schools in Monroe County, see the Monroe County Healthy School Resource Guide.